gyrogami logo

 Properly closed saw-cut rings are the only thing that makes quality chains.
 There are "professionals" making $20,000 22k gold and sterling necklaces and $9,000 solid 14k gold bracelets with unsoldered rings, gaps, and more.
 A public shaming won't help since the impetus to make quality products comes from within.

-Besides, there is little pressure from the public and NONE from peers to make better goods in a non-essential, luxury industry that is over-run with low-quality junk and unsavory characters.
-I do everything to avoid saying "chainmail" when I'm talking about chains because it is a curse.
+Besides, there is little pressure from the public and NONE from peers to make better goods in a luxury industry that is over-run with low-quality junk and unsavory characters.
+I do everything to avoid saying "chainmail" when talking about chains because it is a curse.
 A friend said that chainmaille is to jewelry like cowpies are to chocolate mousse.
 Sometimes cowpies have psychedelic mushrooms, and this blog is about getting high, so this would be the only exception.

 I have more respect for someone who thinks the earth is flat because at least they have "facts" to back their argument.